 Nyussere’s Sun Temple, therefore, is incredibly important because it reveals much about the sun cult which grew increasingly prominent during the 5th Dynasty.
 Moreover, it also helps us imagine how the original temple of Heliopolis may have looked.

 That temple, around 40 km north of Memphis, was the abode of Re, and both the Giza and Abu Sir pyramids were built in alignment to it.
-For example, the the northwest corners of the first three Abu Sir pyramids form an invisible line pointing directly at Heliopolis.
+For example, the northwest corners of the first three Abu Sir pyramids form an invisible line pointing directly to it.

-But by Nyussere’s reign, it would’ve been impractical to build a pyramid further southwest and even deeper into the desert.
+But by Nyussere’s reign, it would’ve been impractical to build a pyramid further southwest at Abu Sir.
 Instead, he built his pyramid in front of that of his predecessor, Neferirkare.

-He then likely compensated for its lack of alignment with Heliopolis by building this Sun Temple further north.
-Abu Gorab, in contrast, would’ve at least been directly visible from Heliopolis.
+He then likely compensated for its lack of alignment with Heliopolis by building this Sun Temple further north, in a location directly visible from Heliopolis.

 And it just so happens that when a line is drawn from Abu Gorab to Nyussere’s pyramid at Abu Sir, it passes right through Userkaf’s original Sun Temple!